zmalone/chef-web-docs/source/local-development/rhel/get-started-with-test-kitchen/4/_index.md

        Running handlers:
        Running handlers complete
-       Chef Client finished, 0/1 resources updated in 3.165132809 seconds Finished converging <default-centos-66> (0m7.74s).
+       Chef Client finished, 0/1 resources updated in 2.740175698 seconds Finished converging <default-centos-66> (0m12.16s).
 -----> Kitchen is finished.
-(0m8.63s)
+(0m12.75s)
 ```

-This run was faster not only because the instance already had the Chef tools installed, but also because it was already in the desired state, so Chef had to do no work.
+This run was faster &ndash; 12.75 seconds compared to almost 12 minutes &ndash; not only because the instance already had the Chef tools installed, but also because it was already in the desired state, so Chef had to do no work.